 As per the ESDD exercise, risk/impacts that have been identified relate to Water Quality, Physical Environment, labour and SEAH/GBV.
 The summarised environmental and social risks of identified activities with level of risk is presented in previous chapter.
-Environment risks of air, water, noise, land use, soil and resource use for repairs to approach road to dam and masonry portion of dam like u/s face treatment are Moderate.
-Similarly, environment and social risk of labour camp and disposal of debris has been identified as moderate.
-Risk of all other activities has been identified as Low.
-These risks are low to moderate and localised, short term and temporary in nature which can be managed with standardESMP and guidelines.
+Environment risks of air, water, noise, land use, soil and resource use for all rehabilitation measures (structural civil & hydro-mechanical remedial works, electrical works and basic facility enhancement) are Low.
+However, environment and social risk of labour camp and disposal of debris has been identified as moderate.
+These risks are low to moderate and localised, short term and temporary in nature which can be managed with standard ESMP and guidelines.